rajat2208/Embedded-Calculator/README.md

 Y : Cube</br>
 I : Equals button</br>

+Apart fromt these functions, Decimal-to-Binary and Decimal-to-Hexadecimal conversion is also possible.
 The LCD screen will also display error messages when the *input is improper* or when the output is *infinity*.</br>

 The keyboard confiuration on the kit is as follows:</br>